12 Best Photography Spots for Classical Sydney Skyline

 sunset.
 You need wide-angle and mid-range lenses for this spot.

-Sydney Passengers Terminal South Spot on Google Map.
+Sydney Passengers Terminal South Spot on maps:

-Sydney Passengers Terminal North Spot on Google Map.
+Sydney Passengers Terminal North Spot on maps:

 Spot 11: Darling Harbour (Cockle Bay)